A Python Package for Sampling from Copulae: clayton

-The module \textbf{COPPY}\footnote{All \textsf{Python} code may be found in this \href{https://github.com/Aleboul/COPPY.git}{github repository}.} is implemented using the object-oriented features of the \textsf{Python} language.
-The classes are designed for Archimedean, elliptical, extreme value copulae.
-Section \ref{sec:classes} briefly presents the classes defined in the module.
-Section \ref{sec:rng} describes methods to generate random vectors.
-Section \ref{sec:pairwise} presents an application of the \textbf{COPPY} in the field of modelization of pairwise dependence between maxima.
-Section \ref{sec:discussion} discusses some further improvements of the module and concludes.
-Appendices \ref{app:bv_arch}-\ref{app:mv_ellip} are devoted to define and illustrate all the parametric copula models implemented in the module.
+The \textsf{clayton} package, whose Python code can be found in this \href{https://github.com/Aleboul/clayton}{GitHub repository}, uses object-oriented features of the Python language.
+The package contains classes for Archimedean, elliptical, and extreme value copulas.
+In section \ref{sec:classes}, we briefly describe the classes defined in the package.
+Section \ref{sec:rng} presents methods for generating random vectors.
+In section \ref{sec:pairwise}, we apply the \textsf{clayton} package to model pairwise dependence between maxima.
+Section \ref{sec:discussion} discusses potential improvements to the package and provides concluding remarks.
+The appendices from \ref{app:bv_arch} to \ref{app:mv_ellip} define and illustrate all the parametric copula models implemented in the package.